c-blake/adix/README.md

 A little more on LPTabz & friends
 =================================
-As a brief guide I would start with `NOTES.md` and then look at the top half of `lptabz.nim`.  `TODO.md` also has a lot of notes in it.
+As a brief guide I would start with `NOTES.md` and then look at the top part of `lptabz.nim`.  `TODO.md` also has a lot of notes in it.
 My overarching vision is to allow "the fast way" most of the time, especially for developers that know how to provide a good `hash`, but to also have auto fall backs to "safer ways"